 29. Finger Piano

-This cool musical science activity for kids is just what you need to explore the science of sound while encouraging the hidden composer in your child.
+This cool musical science experiment for kids is just what you need to explore the science of sound while encouraging the hidden composer in your child.

 You will need: